aok/das-boot/README.md

 in a new cell.

 Calls to `listings` will generate `.csv` files of the results, if you prefer continuing in a spreadsheet.

+## Caveats

+This is a web scraper in a notebook; not proper, maintained code.
+By the time anyone lands here, it's probably broken by changes the websites made.

+Hopefully someone wanting the same data can get it faster by fixing this rather than starting from scratch.